theheavygluon/FeynmanPathIntegral/README.md

  - ~~Comment and Modularize code~~
  - ~~Write doc up~~
+ - ~~Finish poster~~
- - Think of next steps
+ - Think of extension
+ - Do it
+ - Write Report/Presentation poster